 - If you email, telephone, write, or exchange other electronic communications with our employees and other staff members, our information technology systems will record details of those conversations and exchanges, sometimes including their content.

 - Some of our premises have closed-circuit TV systems which may record you if you visit our premises, for security and safety purposes.

 - Other information: We may also collect some information from other sources.
 For example:

-- If we have a business relationship with the organisation that you represent, your colleagues or other business contacts may give us information about you, such as your contact details or details of your role in the organisation that you represent.
+- If we have a business relationship with the organization that you represent, your colleagues or other business contacts may give us information about you, such as your contact details or details of your role in the organization that you represent.

 We may use your information for the following purposes:

 - to personalize and customize your experience with us; conduct research and analysis; and fulfil orders and requests for products, services, or information from you or the organization that you represent.